MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 # <a name="citation"></a>Citation
 The model used to estimate codon conservation and predict which variants are deleterious is reported in Chun and Fay (2009).
-The actual software package is first used in Kono *et al.* (In Prep.). <span>`BAD_Mutations` </span>will have a formal publication after the Kono *et al.* manuscript is published.
+The actual software package is first used in [Kono *et al.*] (http://biorxiv.org/content/early/2016/01/01/033175). <span>`BAD_Mutations` </span>will have a formal publication after the Kono *et al.* manuscript is published.

-<span>`BAD_Mutations` </span>was primarily written by Thomas JY Kono and Paul J Hoffman.
-The HYPHY script for estimating codon conservation was written by Justin C Fay.
+<span>`BAD_Mutations` </span>was primarily written by Thomas J.Y.
+Kono and Paul J. Hoffman.
+The HYPHY script for estimating codon conservation was written by Justin C. Fay.
 Testing was performed by Chaochih Liu, Felipe Reyes, and Skylar Wyant.

 [Return to TOC](#toc)